pdp10/sbpipe/docs/source/user_manual.md

 #### Install Python and R packages
-Python and R packages required by SBpipe can be installed via Anaconda/Miniconda (recommended) or using the GNU/Linux distribution package manager.
+Python and R packages required by SBpipe can be installed via Anaconda3/Miniconda3 (recommended) or using the GNU/Linux distribution package manager.
 This will be explained in the following two sections.

-##### Install Python and R dependencies via Anaconda/Miniconda
+##### Install Python and R dependencies via Anaconda3/Miniconda3
-Users need to download and install Anaconda ([https://www.continuum.io/downloads](https://www.continuum.io/downloads)) or Miniconda ([https://conda.io/miniconda.html](https://conda.io/miniconda.html)).
+Users need to download and install Anaconda3 ([https://www.continuum.io/downloads](https://www.continuum.io/downloads)) or Miniconda ([https://conda.io/miniconda.html](https://conda.io/miniconda.html)).

 From a GNU/Linux shell:
 ```
 cd path/to/sbpipe

-# install dependencies into isolated environment using Anaconda/Miniconda
+# install dependencies into isolated environment using Anaconda3/Miniconda3
 conda env create --name sbpipe --file environment.yaml

 # activate environment.
 The following line can be